 Melissa & Doug 4-in-1 Wooden Jigsaw Puzzles

-Melissa & Doug Farm Wooden Chunky Puzzle
+Melissa & Doug Underwatwer Ocean Floor Puzzle

 Coogam Wooden Blocks Puzzle Brain Teasers

-Pros: This unique, brightly colored puzzle offers a slightly different, more creative twist on classic jigsaw puzzles.
-The pieces slot in next to each other rather than interlocking, so there’s more than one way to assemble this puzzle.
+Pros: This unique, brightly colored puzzle offers a more creative twist on classic jigsaw puzzles.
+The pieces slot in next to each other (like Tetris blocks) rather than interlocking, so there’s more than one way to assemble this puzzle.
 You can fill in the entire wooden frame in a different manner each time or use it to create different patterns without using every square inch.
 Overall, this is a much more versatile puzzle than most and offers extra room for creativity and imagination to thrive.
 It’s fun to play with individually or in groups, and thanks to the smoothed wooden edges and non-toxic paint, you won’t have to worry for your child’s safety as they’re playing with it.

 Cons: The paint on the wooden pieces may chip off over time.

-Bottom Line: You can enjoy this pick’s versatility alongside your child, have your kids play with it together to work on their team-building and compromising skills, or allow them to enjoy and create with it on their own.
+Bottom Line: You can enjoy this puzzle’s versatility alongside your child, have your kids play with it together to work on their team-building and compromising skills, or allow them to enjoy and create with it on their own.